 Table C6.5.
-Products and services offered by ZNMA.
+Products and services offered by ZNMA160.

-In 2013, Zambia had 41 weather stations that were sparsely distributed, i.e. in only 30 out of 100 districts.
-Less than half of the stations are operational at any one time as a result of outdated equipment.
-There are 10 professional staff (tertiary degree holders) and 170 technical staff (diploma/certificate holders).
+In 2017, Zambia had 41 functional weather stations that were sparsely distributed - i.e. in only 30 out of 100 districts - and 68 automatic weather stations.
+There are 14 professional staff (tertiary degree holders) and 170 technical staff (diploma/certificate holders).
 Despite limited technical and technological capacity, the demand for meteorological products and services by economic sectors in Zambia has increased.